KenideeBlakey/kenideeblakey.github.io/pages/about-me.md

   bio: |
     I am currently a graduated senior from Morgan State University as of May 2025.
 I graduated with my Bachelors of Science.
 Majoring in Psychology with a concentration in research.

     When I’m not working on research, I enjoy writing and doing photography.
 In my spare time you will find me at a cafe in my zone.
+I aldo love shopping, specfically at thrift stores.

   hobbies:
     - icon: 📷